 In recent years, great strides have been made in the development of telecommunications infrastructure in Indonesia so that there is now an enticing array of alternative services providing ever-quicker Internet access for consumers in Indonesia.
-When the internet was launched in Indonesia in 1998 it reached 134,000 subscribers.
-In 2004 that figure had grown to 1.3 million, in 2010 to 30 million Internet users in Indonesia, and in 2013 74.6 million, with an estimate of 139 million users in 2015.
-Broadband was used by an estimated 40 million users in 2013.
+When the internet was launched in Indonesia in 1998 it reached 134,000 subscribers; by 2014 that figure had grown to 80 million.

 ISPs are Internet Service Providers, who in Indonesia provide email, web hosting and related services.
 There are many Indonesian ISPs with licenses to operate in Indonesia that offer stable services.
 Several ISPs are more popular than others due to wider bandwidth, better customer service and better pricing.
 Several international ISPs also offer services or local access numbers in Indonesia (AOL and AT&T), with US dollar fees.

 For current information on the internet (in Indonesia), visit this website www.apjii.or.id